arunpaul404/Vrinda-Store-Data-Analysis/README.md

 # Vrinda-Store-Data-Analysis

 The above visualization is done in Excel.
-After initial analysis, cleaning processing, and in-depth analysis, I find out the below details:
+After initial analysis, cleaning, processing, and in-depth analysis, I find out the below details:

 Revenue vs Quantity (Bar and Line Chart): This chart displays the monthly quantity of products sold and the corresponding revenue generated.
 It shows fluctuations in both quantity and revenue over the year, with peaks in March and a decline towards the end of the year.